 Row covers are often made of a light fabric (such as polyester).
 Row covers are meant to rest on top of supports, such as stakes or hoops.

 Row covers will also protect plants from pests.
-In addition, most fabric row covers are also breathable.
+In addition, most fabric row covers are also breathable and permeable so you can water right through them.

 This means that they won’t cause plants to overheat due to the greenhouse effect.
 Generally, row covers are made to allow enough light through so that plants can continue to grow (there are row covers with varying levels of light protection).